Joshua 5:9-12 — After the Israelites cross the Jordan, the disgrace of Egypt is over, the manna stops and the people eat the bounty of the land.

 “This man welcomes sinners and eats with them.”

 Two groups.
 One group gathered.
 The other grumbled.
 Gathering and grumbling.
 Perhaps you have these groups in your community as well.
 I find it fascinating that the folks that gather, that who are attracted to Jesus, are the tax collectors and sinners.
-It is the keepers of religiosity who are offended by Jesus’ message of grace, and his openness to the wider community of “sinners.”
+It is the keepers of religiosity who grumble, offended by Jesus’ message of grace and his openness to the wider community of “sinners.”

 There are these two groups of people relating to Jesus.
 Then Jesus tells a story about a man with two sons.
 Which is which?
 Could the younger brother represent the tax collectors and sinners?
 Could the older brother represent Pharisees and teachers of the law?